-That being said, it could be wise to invest in a camera that has infrared capability.
-That way, you can take photos and shoot videos in dark places without needing a flash or a light.
+That being said, it would be wise to invest in a camera that has infrared capability.
+That way you can take photos and shoot videos in dark places without needing a flash or a light.
 Using an infrared-enabled camera allows you to record in darkness without requiring a light source.
 Another reason is that if you are using a light source it will be much harder to see some of the illuminated types of phenomenon.
 For example, you can’t see a flashlight beam in a room with the lights on.

 Pro tip: Ghost hunting doesn’t always have to happen at night.
 It is still possible to have experiences and capture paranormal evidence on your camera with the lights on and even in daylight.

 If you and your ghost-hunting partner(s) plan to stick together, two-way radios might not be necessary.
 However, if there are more than three of you, or you plan on splitting up when checking out these places, two-way radios can be quite valuable.

 Pro tip: Any brand radios will do.
 However, I recommend a pair that reaches up to at least 2 miles.

 6. Digital audio recorder

 A digital audio recorder is a very valuable—and virtually essential—piece of gear for your ghost-hunting kit.
 This will help you record what are known as electronic voice phenomena (EVP).
 A digital audio recorder will also help you recall things that were happening during your hunt.